MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/resolving-dependency-conflicts.md

 Because Application Domains have this serious limitation, are complicated to implement, and only work in .NET Framework, we won't give an example of how you might use them here.
-While they're worth mentioning as a possibility, they not recommend.
+While they're worth mentioning as a possibility, they're not recommended.

 If you're interested in trying to use a custom Application Domain, the following links might help: